 5. Evaluate your estate plan if you divorce.

 Life changes in other ways than just adding to your family; sometimes our families become smaller and marriages end.
 Florida law steps in again (unless the will says otherwise).
 In this situation, if you have a will and your ex is in it, if you die before updating your will, the law acts like your ex died first.
 Thus, the ex gets nothing.
 (Nothing from your will; all divorcing spouses should consult with a family law attorney for what happens during the divorce proceedings.)
 This might suit you well, but this can create more of a mess than you wanted.
 Probate will almost certainly be more complicated.
 And many spouses actually part on good terms; if they had children together, they might want some provisions in the will to stay.
 By updating your estate plan, you can be more certain your actual wishes are in place.

 There are many good reasons to sit down with an attorney and evaluate your estate plan.
 The above covers five of those key times when life events prompt such a need.
-If you’re just getting started, experiencing one of those life events, or if some other situation in your life has changed, call the McCreary Law Office at 904-425-9046.
-I would be happy to meet with you and see how we can keep your plan current.
+If you’re just getting started, experiencing one of those life events, or if some other situation in your life has changed, call an estate planning attorney.

 Bonus: Almost all of the above situations are covered by Florida statutes, which provide provisions by the legislature that try to guess what you would have wanted, even without a will or with a will written before the life event took place.
 But not all situations when you need a good plan are covered.
 For example, when two adults decide to live together without marrying, no one is protected or provided for.
 I’ll cover that situation in June.